-Wilderness Family Naturals' Coconut flour is produced similar to other coconut flours with a few exceptions: The organic coconuts are dried at low temperatures and when the dried coconut is pressed it is pressed slowly and carefully so no heat is generated and no "toasting" of the flakes occurs.
-You will notice that this organic coconut flour is white rather than the beige or light tan of other brands.
-Because of this gentle process, which generates little or no heat, there is slightly more oil in the coconut flour and more flavor.
-We find this preferable when making baked goods or making gluten-free mixes.
+Wildly Organic’s coconut flour is similar to other coconut flours with a few exceptions: The organic coconuts are dried at low temperatures, and the dried coconut is pressed slowly and carefully to avoid generating heat, and no "toasting" of the flakes occurs.
+Our raw coconut flour is white rather than the beige or light tan of other brands.
+This gentle process means there is slightly more oil in our coconut flour, making it more flavorsome.

-How to Use Coconut Flour in Your Kitchen
+How Can You Use Organic Coconut Flour In Your Kitchen?

-As a rule, you need to add approximately 6 eggs for every ½ cup of coconut flour you use in your recipe and will need to increase liquids because the fiber greatly absorbs liquid.
-Eggs will take the place of the gluten found in wheat, and help the fiber to stick together.
-Other people who want to increase their fiber intake, but do not want to bake or make anything, add coconut flour to smoothies.
-Coconut flour is more palatable in smoothies than any other fiber, even though it supplies significantly more roughage than any other source.
+As a rule, you need to add approximately six eggs for every ½ cup of coconut flour you use in your recipe and increase liquids because the fiber is very absorbent.
+Eggs will take the place of the gluten found in wheat and help the fiber to stick together.
+Adding coconut flour to smoothies is a great way to add fiber to your diet.
+Coconut flour is more palatable in smoothies than other fiber, even though it supplies more roughage than other sources.

-Because Coconut flour does not contain any gluten, it will fall apart if you substitute it 100% for another flour in a wheat based recipe.
+Because coconut flour does not contain any gluten, it will fall apart if you use it as a cup for cup substitute for typical wheat flour.
 You can, however, substitute up to 25% (15-20% is best) of that flour with coconut flour.
 In addition, whatever amount of coconut flour you use, you need to increase the liquid in your recipe by that same measure.
 So, for example, if your recipe calls for 2 cups of wheat flour, you could use 1 ½ cups of wheat flour, ½ cup of coconut flour, and ½ cup of additional liquid such as milk, water, or juice.
-This will greatly increase the fiber content of that food.
+This will greatly increase the fiber content of your food.